emsesp/docs/Troubleshooting.md

 ## Home Assistant

-### HA is showing errors like _"Received message on illegal discovery topic"_
+### HA is showing errors like _"Received message on illegal discovery topic"_ or _"Template variable warning: 'dict object' has no attribute..."_

-This could happen when upgrading from an earlier EMS-ESP version and some of the device entity names may have changed.
-Use a tool like MQTTExplorer to remove all the `homeassistant/sensor/ems-esp/*` and `homeassistant/binary_sensor/ems-esp/*` topics from your MQTT broker and restart EMS-ESP.
+This could happen when either upgrading from an earlier EMS-ESP version and some of the device entity names may have changed.
+Use a tool like MQTTExplorer to remove all the `homeassistant/sensor/ems-esp/*` and `homeassistant/*/ems-esp/*` topics from your MQTT broker and restart EMS-ESP.

-### HA is showing errors like _"Template variable warning: 'dict object' has no attribute..."_

-This happens after EMS-ESP is started and the entities are created in Home Assistant but the data has yet to arrive from EMS-ESP to the MQTT topics, which may take up to 10 seconds.
-It's safe to ignore these warnings.
-IF they keep coming up use a tool like MQTTExplorer to remove all the `homeassistant/sensor/ems-esp/*` and `homeassistant/binary_sensor/ems-esp/*` topics from your MQTT broker and restart EMS-ESP.